Can visualization alleviate dichotomous thinking? Effects of visual representations on the cliff effect: Discussion

 Even though our convenience samples included researchers across a wide range of disciplines, it is unlikely to be fully representative of the general population of researchers using statistical analysis.
 Based on social media behaviour, survey feedback, and post-experiment discussions with some of the participants, our convenience sample likely contains disproportionate numbers of researchers with high knowledge and strong opinions on the topic of dichotomous thinking and the replication crisis.
 In particular, the links to the experiments were shared on the ``Transparent Statistics'' Slack channel which gathers HCI and VIS researchers who have argued for non-dichotomous interpretations of statistical results in their own work.
 We thus expect that our results likely downplay the average cliff effect compared with the much broader and heterogeneous scientific community.

-Another factor presumably also affected the answers of our participants and downplayed the observed cliff effect.
-In our experiments we added explanatory texts to all the conditions to describe how they were computed.
-This likely affected the answers of some participants, and it could be argued that the true variation between the participants' answers and the size of the cliff effect could have been greater without these explanations.
-As a third limitation, we observed a significant number of answers where the confidence increased by the increase of the underlying \pvalue.
-This phenomenon was seen especially in the VIS/HCI group, with gradient and violin CI plots, and in general in the second experiment where the comparisons were more difficult.
+Another factor which may have affected the answers of our participants is that we added explanatory texts to all the conditions to describe how they were created.
+This may have affected the responses of some participants, and it could be argued that the variation between the participants' answers and the observed cliff effect would have been greater without these explanations.
+As a third limitation, we observed a significant number of answers where the confidence increased with the underlying \pvalue.
+This was most clear in the VIS/HCI group with gradient and violin CI plots, and in general in the second experiment where the comparisons were more difficult.
 While these could explain some the estimated differences between representation styles, our sensitivity analyses, with samples where most of these counter-intuitive curves were removed, suggested only slight increases in the estimates of $\delta$ and identical general conclusions (see the supplementary material).
+As a further and more general limitation, we note that determining the ecological validity \cite{Quinan2015} of our experiment is, of course, non-trivial, e.g., in terms of whether one should differentiate dichotomous thinking and dichotomous graph reading.

-Despite the limitations, we expect that our results provide a good lower estimate of the cliff effect in the broader scientific community and can be generalized into other statistics than just the sample mean.
+Despite the limitations, we expect that our results provide a valid lower estimate of the cliff effect in the broader scientific community and can be generalized into other statistics than just the sample mean.
+In general it is impossible to measure the potential costs of making dichotomous (and potentially wrong) interpretations \cite{Blakeley:2017:SSDE} as the costs are naturally context-specific.
+Nevertheless, given the negative effects of dichotomous thinking to the accumulation of scientific knowledge, we see violin and gradient CI plots as good alternatives for the classic CI as they significantly reduce the magnitude of the cliff effect.
+Given the already available tools for creating these types of visualizations, the long-term costs of adopting these new techniques are small and mainly related to increased space requirements.

 In contrast with most of the earlier studies on the cliff effect which have focused on psychologists or lay-people, we aimed to study the effect in a general population of researchers familiar with statistical methods.
 We used Bayesian modelling to take into account the individual-level variability in the answers and the uncertainty due to the parameter estimation leading to more realistic uncertainty assessments of our results than the traditional maximum likelihood estimation methods.
 We also provide a reproducible experiment with results available online and properly describe the questions we asked from the participants.